 In accordance with the ACCME Standards for Commercial Support, SHM requires that individuals in a position to control the content of an educational activity disclose all relevant financial relationships with any commercial interest.
 SHM mitigates all conflicts of interest to ensure independence, objectivity, balance, and scientific rigor in all its educational programs.
 All relevant financial relationships shall be disclosed to participants prior to the start of the activity.

 Furthermore, SHM seeks to verify that all scientific research referred to, reported, or used in a continuing medical education (CME) activity conforms to the generally accepted standards of experimental design, data collection, and analysis.
 SHM is committed to providing its learners with high-quality CME activities that promote improvements in healthcare and not those of a commercial interest.

 The Society of Hospital Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The Society of Hospital Medicine designates this live activity Essentials of Palliative Care and Pain Management for Hospitalists for a maximum of 6.25 AMA PRA Category 1 Credits™.
-Physicians should only claim credit commensurate with the extent of their participation in the activity.
+The Society of Hospital Medicine designates this live activity for a maximum of 6.25 AMA PRA Category 1 Credits™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.